jedbrown/git-fat/README.rst

 Introduction
 ------------

+Git-fat is a tool written by `jedbrown <https://github.com/jedbrown/git-fat>`_.
+This repository / pypi package is a fork which we are `actively trying to resolve <https://github.com/jedbrown/git-fat/pull/19>`_.
+With that said, the repository placeholder format is compatible with both, so they should be interchangable for now.
+Please take care to check which one you are using before opening issues on either repository, and include as much information as possible so that we are able to help you as best we can.

+Now an explination about what (either) ``git-fat`` does:

 Checking large binary files into a distributed version control system is a bad idea because repository size quickly becomes unmanagable.
 Numerous operations take longer to complete and fresh clones become something